 b.
-If the DUT inhibits the transmission of MAC Client frames, then we assume the MAC Control sublayer has truncated the frame to minFrameSize and parsed it.
+All frames less than minFrameSize and greater than maxFrameSize should be discarded.
+If the DUT inhibits the transmission of MAC Client frames, then we assume the MAC Control sublayer has truncated the frames greater than 64 bytes to minFrameSize and parsed it.
 Otherwise, we assume the MAC control sublayer has discarded the frame.